How to Use Libby on Kindle E-Readers to Read Library Books for free!

 It is so easy to get great books from the library onto your Kindle reader, and even better, we can do it from anywhere in the world!
 That’s super helpful when we want to look up a book to go along with our latest field trip.

-The books you can check out are limited to the ones that your library has available, just like in person, but for the low price of free, it’s still an amazing service!
+The books you can check out are limited to the ones that your library has available, just like in person, but for the low price of free, Libby is still an amazing service!

 Here’s how you do it: